Customs Broker License Examination (CBLE)

 Please note that an original marriage or divorce certificate can be provided to corroborate a name change between the two forms of ID presented.
 No photocopies, scans, or facsimiles of any documentation will be accepted.

-Withdrawals: While the Pearson Vue scheduling system may allow you to cancel your appointment, please be aware that any withdrawal request must go through CBP at firstname.lastname@example.org.
-If you wish to receive a refund of the CBLE registration fee, the request MUST be handled through CBP who will then make appropriate adjustments in the scheduling system.
-If you withdraw directly in the Pearson Vue scheduling system without a withdrawal request to CBP, you will NOT be reimbursed your CBLE registration fees.
+Withdrawals: While the Pearson VUE scheduling system may allow you to cancel your appointment, please be aware that any withdrawal request must be submitted through the eCBP portal.
+In order to receive a refund of the CBLE registration fee, the request MUST be submitted through eCBP and received no later than 8:30 AM ET two business days prior to the examination date.
+If you withdraw directly in the Pearson VUE scheduling system without a withdrawal submission through eCBP, you will NOT be reimbursed your CBLE registration fees.